alexlusco/alexlusco.github.io/_posts/2022-1-22-annotating-training-data-in-r.md

 ---
 layout: post
 title: Annotating training data in R
-date: May 7, 2023
+date: February 22, 2022
 ---

-Some collaborators and I recently started a project analyzing a large amount of tweets we obtained via the [Twitter API](https://developer.twitter.com/en/products/twitter-api/academic-research).
+Some collaborators and I recently started a project analyzing a large amount of tweets we obtained via the Twitter API.
 To analyze these data, we are planning to train a machine learning model, which means we need training data, which means we need annotations ('ground truth' as its commonly referred to in computer science).

 A lot of the work of data annotation for machine learning is done through crowdsourcing platforms like [MTurk](https://www.mturk.com/).
 In this case, we are doing the annotating ourselves.